zzMiao123/zzMiao123.github.io/_pages/about.md

 # 🔥 News
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
+- *2024.01*: 🎉🎉 Our paper "A Robotic System For Transthoracic Puncture of Pulmonary Nodules Based on Gated Respiratory Compensation" has been accepted by *Computer Methods and Programs in Biomedicine*.
+- *2023.10*: 🔬 completed my onboarding at the Simpson Querrey Institute for Bioelectronics.
+- *2023.09*: 💜🐈‍⬛ My journey at Northwestern University begins!

 # 📖 Educations
-- *2023.09 - present*, M.S. in Mechanical Engineering, Northwestern University, Evanston, U.S..
+- *2023.09 - present*, M.S. in Mechanical Engineering, Northwestern University, Evanston, U.S.
 - *2022.09 - present*, M.S.
 (Dual Degree) in Mechanical Engineering, Shanghai Jiao Tong University, Shanghai, China.
 - *2018.09 - 2022.06*, B.S.
 (Hons.) in Mechanical Engineering, Shanghai Jiao Tong University, Shanghai, China.